-- 1. Professional Development-Professional development opportunities that address the health and wellness of our staff and the identification of support for our students (i.e. SEL, trauma informed training) will continue during the 2022-2023 school year. - 2.
-SEL and Mental Health- Instructional staff will continue to integrate SEL into the daily curriculum.
+- 1. Professional Development-The school is in the process of scheduling professional development opportunities that address the health and wellness of our staff and the identification of support for our students (i.e. SEL, trauma informed training). - 2.
+SEL and Mental Health-Instructional staff will continue to integrate SEL into the daily curriculum.
 In addition, the school will do the following: - a.
 Each building's I&RS Team will meet routinely to review student/families to identify areas of need and/or support. - b.
 Provide guidance counselor/social worker to work with students and families who have emergent needs. - c.
 Admin/school counselor will review student progress, attendance, and discipline routinely. - d.
 To support students, Instructional staff will deliver curricular lessons to the classroom. - e.
 Coordination by building administration of school counselors, CST to discuss students trending needs. - f.
 CST Members will support current caseloads and be made available to support students and staff if needed. - g.
-Students who have emergent needs will be addressed by school support service referrals for outside services and referred to the I&RS Team. - 3.
-Food Service- The school will be operating full day schedules during the 2022-2023 school year which includes breakfast and lunch.
-The district participates in the National School Lunch Benefit Program.
-In the event of a school closure, the school will have access to meals through a weekley designated pick-up location. - 4.
-Remote Accessibility- In the event of school closure, teachers have access to a 1-on-1 laptop that they can use in school and at home.
+Students who have emergent needs will be addressed by school support service referrals for outside services and referred to the I&RS Team. - h.
+Students who were full-remote during the 2023-2024 school year will be assisted with the transition from home to school. - 2.
+Food Service- The school will be operating full day schedules during the 2023-2024 school year which includes breakfast and lunch.
+The district participates in the National School Lunch Program and will apply for a waiver for the 2023-2024 school year which will allow for all students to receive meals free of charge.
+In the event of a school closure, the school will have access to meals similar to the 2023-2024 school year. - 3.
+Remote Accessibility- Teachers have access to a 1-on-1 laptop that they can use in school and at home.
 Students in grades 4-8 will have access to a 1-on-1 device in school and that they can take home.
 Grades 2-3 students will have access to a Chromebooks while in school and will be permitted to take those devices home if necessary.
 Students in PK-1 have access to a device that they use in school, but they could be permitted to take home if necessary and if the family does not have another device option at their home.
-In the unlikely event that a school is closed temporarily: - a.
-Students to continue their academic work using those school provided devices and services at home, such as Google Classroom, Gmail and the basic versions of Google Meet, Zoom, or another video conferencing platform. - b.
-Other staff member who are not typically provided a 1-on-1 device may request one from their school's technician for temporary athore use. - c.
+In the unlikely event that a school is closed temporarily:

+- a.
+Students will be able to continue their academic work using those school provided devices and services at home, such as Google Classroom, Gmail and the basic versions of Google Meet, Zoom, or another video conferencing platform. - b.
+Other staff member who are not typically provided a 1-on-1 device may request one from their school's technician for temporary athome use. - c.
 Technical support will be provided by phone, email and video conference.
 In-person repairs and support are anticipated to continue via a curbside drop-off model by appointment.